 For students who find that taking a year off for study is not practical, this diploma can also be completed part-time over three years.
 Students receive the same powerful teaching that our full-time students receive, but with minimal disruption to their other commitments.
 Flexi-Study consists of 8 papers delivered at block courses over three years (2-3 papers per year), along with assignments and online learning.

-You can study from anywhere in New Zealand, as the only class time required is in these block courses where students will travel from all across the country to meet and receive quality teaching from our amazing lecturers.
+A blended approach will be used with the students learning through a mixture of block courses spaced through the year, individual tutor contact, work-based learning, and online learning.
+Students can study from anywhere in New Zealand, as the only class time required is in these block courses where students will travel from all across the country to meet and learn.
 The weekend block courses run from Friday lunchtime until Monday lunchtime (North Island) and Thursday to Saturday (South Island).
-These block courses will give you in-depth biblical and theological understanding, without having to learn everything out of textbooks.
-You will also be developed in ministry skills such as preaching and leadership.
+In block courses, students receive quality teaching from our amazing lecturers, giving them in-depth biblical and theological understanding, without having to learn everything out of textbooks.
+They will also be developed in ministry skills such as preaching and leadership.

 Click HERE to download the Application Booklet.
 This will give you a clear understanding of all of the required documents and the process to follow to enable you to enrol.